Interior

 What is it like on the inside?

 The seats are comfortable and supportive enough for city driving.
 Visibility is decent.
 The driving position is upright as you’d expect, and while the wheel adjusts for height the reach is locked in position.
-So it might be awkward for some.
+So it might suit you, it might not.

 Talk screenage to me.